 Lesher Center for the Arts

 Actors will bring to life scenes from Octavio Solis’ play based upon Steinbeck’s book.
-Tickets are $14 and will be available in late August.
+Tickets are $14.
 Call 943-SHOW or visit www.LesherArtsCenter.org.

 Steinbeck Center Tour & Lunch at Steinbeck House

 Mon, Sept.
 29 10:00 am @ Rossmoor Library

 Tue, Sept.
 30 7:00 pm @ Ygnacio Valley Library